 We are surrounded by screens, and have them perpetually at our fingertips.
 Why study television?
 Because it is more than a version of the screen.
 It is a medium that has stayed put in the living room, despite other devices having moved into the home.
 It is content that can be accessed on that living room set, but also online, on YouTube and on the phone.
 Television drama awards now go to series made and distributed by streaming services like Netlix.
 Television, in other words, is both ‘old’ and ‘new’ media.

-In this project, we study national television and television drama, but pride of place goes to the global television news channels whose output we monitor on a daily basis: Al Jazeera English, BBC World, China’s CGTN (formerly CCTV), Deutsche Welle, Euronews, and RT (formerly known as Russia Today).
+In this project, we study national television and television drama, but pride of place goes to the global television news channels whose output we monitor on a daily basis: Al Jazeera English, BBC World, CNN International, China’s CGTN (formerly CCTV), Deutsche Welle, Euronews, and RT (formerly known as Russia Today).
 Despite being under-researched, these channels are of interest because they comprise a spectrum of financing solutions and relations to political power, including an MNC-owned newsroom, a commercially-funded channel moored in the public service tradition of a democratic state, one that is financed by the ruling dynasty of a monarchy in which political parties are not permitted, and one bankrolled by an authoritarian government.

 We are interested in both everyday reporting and the deeper structures of meaning to be found in televisual representations of protest.
 The project thus combines large-scale quantitative mapping with closer analysis of the protest narratives.